magrimm/RPL_group/trunk/group/lanke_marius_xiote/Readme.txt

 == Implementation ==

+Localization: Particle Filters
+The particle filter implementation uses sampling of random robot states to approximate the probabilistic distribution of the robot's state in a given environment.
+In this implementation, the robot states are uniformly initialized across the map and are then re-sampled with replacement according to their importance.
+The importance here is given by the correlation score between the scanned depth points and the projected obstacles from the given particle's state.

+Object Recognition: 3-D Spin Images.
+3-D spin images are used as features to recognize the objects encountered in this program.
+To obtain the dictionary of known features is loaded by the object_recognition_node and currently has the classes: duck, woman, fireman and man.

 The Tangent Bug algorithm utilizes simultaneous agents which handle independent tasks that allow it to navigate through the task.
 Below are agents used in the current edition

-The number references refer to the steps mentioned in the = Description = section.
+The number references refer to the steps mentioned in the Description section.

 - go
 	Perform 1. i.e. Go to goal.